Wednesday, May 8, 2013

 The neighborhood’s newest concept, Kitchen LTO, holds true to that mission in an unprecedented way.
 The 2,500-square-foot blank canvas of a building is posed to be the area’s first “permanent pop-up restaurant” that will change in design and offering every four months.

-The "LTO" in the name stands for “limited time offer.”
+The "LTO" in the name stands for “limited time only.”
 The space invites up-and-coming chefs and interior designers to compete for the low-risk opportunity of opening and decorating their dream restaurant.
 Artisans who apply are first evaluated by a committee of local industry experts, who pick between five and seven finalists from the pools of both chefs and designers.
 The public is then left to decide, first, which chef should take over the space and, second, which designer will build it out.

 “Dallas is really a hotbed for creative, divine, culinary talent,” said Casie Caldwell, founder and owner of Dallas eatery Greenz and the mind behind Kitchen LTO.
 “It’s a way to move up those talented sous chefs and give them a platform for their artistry.”